Norway gives you almost unhindered access to the countryside...

-In Norway, you can walk nearly anywhere you want.
-Outdoor recreation has become a major part of national identity, and is established by law.
-You are free to enjoy the great outdoors and breathe in as much of the fresh air as you want – as long as you pick up your rubbish and show respect for nature.
+In Norway, you can hike nearly anywhere you want.
+Outdoor recreation is a major part of the national identity, and access to nature is protected by law.
+You are free to enjoy the great outdoors – as long as you pick up your rubbish and show respect for nature.

-The few rules and regulations are there to keep the unique right of access enjoyable when many people go to the same places.
+A few rules and regulations are in place to protect nature when many people go to the same places.

 The main rules are easy: Be considerate and thoughtful.
-Don't damage nature and other surroundings.
+Don't damage nature and the surroundings.
 Leave the landscape as you would want to find it.

 Places for emptying toilets are signposted.
 Doing so elsewhere is strictly prohibited.

-Respect for nature, animals and local inhabitants will make both your short and your longer expeditions even more pleasant for everybody.
+Respect for nature, animals and local inhabitants will make your visit even more pleasant for everybody.
 Enjoy your trip!

 See our selection of companies that work hard to make you happy all through your trip.